What is the California Dream Act?

 - Once you have applied, the Ventura College Financial Aid Office will receive your application information and will notify you by e-mail regarding the status of your application.
 Your account on MyVCCCD portal will specify what other information or documents you must submit so that we may determine your eligibility.

 - Students must complete an AB 540 Affidavit with Admissions and Records and have their AB 540 status confirmed.
-Visit their website for more information and to download the affidavit.
+Visit the Admissions and Records website for more information.

 Students will need to complete the Dream Application every year to determine eligibility for state and institutional aid.